alkrauss48/simple-slides-alpha/public/instructions.md

 to go back a slide

 Before we review how *you*
-can create your own slides...
+can create your own simple slides...

 We need to review how
 **Simple Slides** itself